beerjs/tahoe/README.md

 Topics so far have been around AngularJS and the MEAN stack, but in reality the scope is pretty open.
 The meetup will usually follow a beer socialization/forum format.
 Anyone can present for any amount of time.

+We are now also an official <a href="http://famo.us">Famo.us</a> meetup.
+Famo.us is the only JavaScript framework that includes an open source 3D layout engine fully integrated with a 3D physics animation engine that can render to DOM, Canvas, or WebGL.
+Come on up and learn about this killer framework.

 Want to hang out?
 -------------